vikaslamba99/vikaslamba.github.io/_posts/2022-01-15-Polarized-Fractal-Efficiency.md

 Mandelbrot was a French and American mathematician who referred to himself as the “fractalist.
 He coined the word “Fractal” and is recognized for his contribution to fractal geometry.

-Below is a TED talk by Benoit Mandelbrot on ”Fractals and the Art ofRoughness”.

 > Below is the Python code to calculate PFE.

 ``` py